- Carolyn Kreuger

 - Advisory Board, Educators, Elections, Parents, Sponsors, Students, Uncategorized, Volunteer

 Civic engagement is possible even when you are being a good citizen by practicing recommended social distancing!
-Kids Voting Durham is here to provide you a daily activities or lesson to keep your civic knowledge, skills, and spirits sharp as your family is home from school, work, and other activities over the coming weeks.
+Kids Voting Durham is here to provide you activities and lessons to keep your civic knowledge, skills, and spirits sharp as your family is home from school, work, and other activities over the coming weeks.
 And every lesson or activity is appropriate for all ages and can be done using materials you already have in your home.
-Visit www.kidsvotingdurham.org/kvd-2020-activities daily to see what new activities and lessons we have added!
+Visit www.kidsvotingdurham.org/kvd-2020-activities often to see what new activities and lessons we have added!

 Want to suggest and activity or share the results of an activity your family has done?
 Email us at email@example.com or message @KidsVotingDurham on Facebook, Twitter, or Instagram!